Public Engagement With Research

 Presenting to the public

 To help the general public engage with, explore, and form opinions about the complex questions raised by the electrification of transport, the Faraday Institution formed a partnership with the Royal Institution.
-Together, in 2019, the two organisations co-curated a series thought-provoking events, open to the general public, and held in the iconic Royal Institution lecture theatre.
+Together, since 2019, the two organisations have co-curated a series of six thought-provoking events, open to the general public, and held in the iconic Royal Institution lecture theatre.
 The programme was developed to inspire and share the thoughts and opinions of leading thinkers from business, academic and policy who are helping to lead and shape the transition to EVs and bringing new industries to the UK.
-Videos of the talks and their Q&As have since been watched over 250,000 times on the Ri’s YouTube channel.
+Videos of the talks and their Q&As have since been watched over 290,000 times on the Ri’s YouTube channel.

 Attracting undergraduates to battery research careers